What’s an “At Will” Employment Relationship?

 - Implied covenants of good faith and fair dealing could apply if an employer were to fire a salesperson just before a large commission was payable.

 In fact, lawsuits based on numbers two and three above rarely go against the employer.
-But the mere possibility of litigation means that at will employers will most likely choose to fire only for good cause, and to follow all other recommended termination processes that the situation requires.
+The mere possibility of litigation means that at will employers will most likely choose to fire only for good cause, and to follow all other recommended termination processes that the situation requires.